alexle/alexle.github.com/_posts/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 ## How it works

-1. I create a GitHub issue from my phone with the blog post title and content
+1. Create a GitHub issue from my phone with the blog post title and content
-2. I add a `new-post` label to the issue
+2. A `new-post` label to the issue
 3. GitHub actions automatically converts it to a properly formatted Jekyll post
 4. The post is committed to the repository and the static site is rebuilt